dhamaniasad/awesome-postgres/README.md

 ### High-Availability
 * [Patroni](https://github.com/zalando/patroni) - A template for PostgreSQL HA with ZooKeeper or etcd
-* [repmgr](https://github.com/2ndQuadrant/repmgr) - Is an open-source tool suite to manage replication and failover in a cluster of PostgreSQL servers.
+* [repmgr](https://github.com/2ndQuadrant/repmgr) - Is an open-source tool suite to manage replication and failover in a cluster of PostgreSQL servers

 ### Backups
 * [wal-e](https://github.com/wal-e/wal-e) - Simple Continuous Archiving for Postgres to S3, Azure, or Swift by Heroku